 ?How often does a wavy shag need trimming?

 Every six to ten weeks for most lengths, since the layers are what make the cut work and they grow out of shape.
-Shorter versions like a shag bob or pixie-shag need it closer to six weeks; longer shags can stretch to ten or twelve.
+Shorter versions like a shag bob or pixie-shag need it closer to six weeks, while a long shag can go a couple of months longer between visits.

 ?Will a wavy shag work if my hair is straight?

 Yes, though you will style the wave in rather than getting it from the cut.
 The layers give you the shape, and a sea-salt spray, a wand, or a heatless overnight set adds the bend.
-Fine, straight hair holds a heatless wave longest.
+A heatless set tends to hold on fine hair longer than a hot-tool curl does, since fine strands simply don’t have the weight to keep a hot-tool curl from dropping by afternoon.

 ?What should I ask my stylist for?